geoffreyDalfin/openinnovation/README.md

 # openinnovation
-Creation of a connected table football for the Open Innovation Project
+Creation of a connected baby foot for the Open Innovation Project